mawinkler/astroweather/README.md

 ## Lovelace

-There is now a custom weather card available [here](https://github.com/mawinkler/astroweather-card).
+There is a custom weather card available [here](https://github.com/mawinkler/astroweather-card).

 ## Entities